-Many new home owners are disappointed when they find flaws or construction defects in the design of their new home.
+Many new homeowners are disappointed when they find flaws or construction defects in the design of their new home.
 You do have options if you find such defects and can even have your home repaired.

-If you believe you have found a design or structural flaw, you should hire an independent contractor, inspector, or other expert to investigate the problem and document it.
+If you believe you have found a design or structural flaw, you should hire an independent contractor, inspector, or other experts to investigate the problem and document it.
 You yourself should take note of potential problem areas by recording the date, circumstances, and any other details pertaining to the defect.

-Builders need to provide new home owners with a warranty to complete certain things such as cabinets and flooring which should last at least one year after escrow closes.
+Builders need to provide new homeowners with a warranty to complete certain things such as cabinets and flooring which should last at least one year after escrow closes.
 You should give the builder the opportunity to fix the problem and only if this attempt fails to fix the problem, you can begin a lawsuit within the year-long timeframe.

 You may be required to seek mediation or arbitration before you can file a lawsuit against the builder where you will meet with the homebuilder outside of court with a mediator and discuss your issues.